 - Focus on the positive.
 When stress is getting you down, take a moment to reflect on all the things you appreciate in your life, including your own positive qualities and gifts.

 How you think can have a profound effect on your emotional and physical well-being.
 Each time you think a negative thought about yourself, your body reacts as if it were in the throes of a tension-filled situation.
 If you see good things about yourself, you are more likely to feel good; the reverse is also true.
 Eliminate words such as “always,” “never,” “should,” and “must.”
 These are telltale marks of self-defeating thoughts.

 Need more help?
-Do not hesitate to seek professional help from a mental health practitioner or life coach to get assistance finding effective solutions.
+Do not hesitate to seek professional help from an Austin mental health practitioner or life coach to get assistance finding effective solutions.